hiimjustin000/BetterGauntlets/about.md

 This mod completely overhauls the visuals and layout of the Gauntlets.

 ## Credits:
-- LimeGradient - Coding (they did the dirty work)
+- LimeGradient - Coding the mod
-- Dasshu - Assets and coding
+- Dasshu - Idea, assets, logo, coding